qubole/qubole-terraform/ranger2/aws/ranger_asg/README.md

 6. Auto scaling groups for Ranger and Solr

 # Changes required only in terraform.tfvar file.
+Copy ssh key in same location as tf scripts.
 # Running the script:
-terraform init
+1. terraform init
-terraform plan
+2. terraform plan
-terraform apply --auto-approve
+3. terraform apply --auto-approve
-terraform refresh
+4. terraform refresh